Curious4Tech/Hyper-V-to-Azure-Migration-Guide-Step-by-Step-with-Azure-Migrate/README.md

-- Selected server to access : Create a new group by giving it a name, choose your appliance.
+- **Selected servers to access** : Create a new group by giving it a name, choose your appliance.
 Make sure your server that you want to migrate is checked and then proceed.